Consensys/gridplus-sale/README.md

 ### Summary

 The Grid+ token sale will run in a discontinuous Reverse Dutch Auction.
 A fixed number of GRID tokens will be created and some subset of those will be transferred to the `Sale.sol` contract.
-The token sale is then parameterized, which can only happen once.
-At this point, pre-sale participants may start sending ether to the contract.
+The token sale is then parameterized by calling two separate functions, of which each may only be called once.
+After the first function is called (which parameterizes the dynamic reward function), pre-sale participants may start sending ether to the contract.
 Note that pre-salers are under contractual obligation to provide a pre-determined amount of ether and may be kicked out of the sale and blacklisted before their ether is returned.
-Once the starting block is reached, pre-sale participants may no longer participate and the crowd may send ether until the ending block is reached.
+Once the second parameterization function is called (which sets the ether cap and `Rmax`) and the starting block is reached, the crowd may send ether until the ending block is reached.
+Note that pre-sale participants may send ether at any time before the starting block is reached.
 Once the cap is reached, the final reward (a function of the blocks elapsed since the starting block) is calculated and applied to all participants.
-Note that this reward (in units of GRID/ETH) has a ceiling at Rmax, which is a function of the ether cap set before the sale.
+Note that this reward (in units of GRID/ETH) has a ceiling at `Rmax`.
 The number of GRID tokens rewarded to each participant is determined both by the final reward and the amount of ether contributed and those GRID tokens may be sent to the participant by any Ethereum user once the sale is over.
 Note that pre-sale participants receive up to a 15% higher reward value (which still has a ceiling at Rmax).

 ### Token sale walkthrough

 The following is the series of steps that will occur during the token sale.

+#### 0. Deploying sale.sol

+`Sale.sol` bytecode is deployed to Ethereum.
+The deploying address is set as the `admin`.
+The `admin` may be changed at any time by the current `admin` by calling `SwitchAdmin()` with a new address as the parameter.

-#### 1. Parameterization
+#### 1. Parameterization of the reward function

 The admin may parameterize the sale to fit the following curve: